DREAMBOX GALLERY is OPEN by APPOINTMENT only.

 DreamBox Gallery has been an alternative space for showcasing artists in Chicago since 2003.

 EXPLORE WOW: Creative Community located on North Avenue in Chicago… West of Western!

-Irena Siwek inspiration comes from people, nature and unpretentious things encountered in life.
-She elevates the simplicity and transforms the ordinary.
-Within countless hours spend in the repetition of line and its movement, her drawings transform dense graphical patterns by the use of kaleidoscopic arrays of forms: lines, objects, circles, dots and curves.
+Irena Siwek’s inspiration comes from people, nature and unpretentious things encountered in life.
+She elevates simplicity and transforms the ordinary.
+Within countless hours spend in the repetition of line and its movement, her drawings transform dense graphical patterns by the use of kaleidoscopic arrays of forms: lines, objects, circles, dots, and curves.

 Siwek distinctive self-taught perspective contributes to the creative authenticity of her work, which is intriguing, engaging and introspective.
 Her drawings exhibit attributes of whimsy abstract expressionism, surrealism and fantasy.

 The presence of a camera always alters reality, but our perception of reality leaves a lot to the imagination.
 The experience of the moment becomes a dialog between impressions and meaning, where the element of time and nature transform the landscape beyond its recognition.
 A new sense of place is created, like a new memory.
 It is unexpected, never static and always in the making.